-Hunting Seasons: The season in any State or zone may not exceed 60 days, and may be split into no more than 3 segments.
+Hunting Seasons: The season in any State or zone may not exceed 60 days, and may be split into 3 segments.

-Bag Limits: Not to exceed 3 daily and 9 per season.
+Bag limits: Not to exceed 3 daily and 9 per season.

 Permits: Participants must have a valid permit, issued by the appropriate State, in their possession while hunting.